 Buyer may test any odorized propane delivered by the Seller at the Delivery Location(s).
-The Buyer may elect not to accept delivery of such propane at the Delivery Location(s) until such propane has been odorized pursuant to the specification in the Transaction or Applicable Law if no specification is included in the Transaction.
+The Buyer may elect not to accept delivery of such propane at the Delivery Location(s) until such propane has been odorized pursuant to the specification in the Transaction or to Applicable Law if no specification is included in the Transaction.

 Buyer may, prior to unloading of the odorized propane and in no case greater than five Business Days after the odorized propane’s arrival at the agreed upon destination set forth in the Confirmation, obtain samples of the odorized propane from an appropriate location on the rail cars, tank truck, barge or ship, as applicable, and/or the loading/unloading facilities connected to such means of transport in a manner consistent with applicable industry testing and sampling standards.
 If the Buyer elects to obtain such samples of the odorized propane, the Buyer will (a) be responsible for arranging for analysis of such samples, by a qualified laboratory or testing organization, all at the Buyer’s expense and (b) provide reasonable Notice to the Seller of the time of the sample collecting.
 Each party will be entitled to have its representatives present during all loadings, unloadings, tests and measurements involving delivery of odorized propane.
 If Buyer fails to (a) obtain samples, (b) provide Notice of the testing or (c) provide Notice of any alleged Off-spec Product based on the sampling within the greater of the referenced five Business Days or the minimum time period required by Applicable Law, along with supporting test results and information and documentation (collectively the “Product Rejection Notice”), the Seller shall have no liability for any defect in the quality of odorized propane, and the odorized propane will be deemed accepted.
 Measurement, sampling and analysis will be conducted in accordance with the industry standards applicable to the sampling methodology used.
 All such standards are incorporated herein for all purposes, including all revisions of those standards adopted and in effect during the term of this Contract.
 If the Buyer timely rejects odorized propane pursuant to the procedure set forth above, the Buyer will retain possession of such odorized propane without unloading the odorized propane until the Seller has had the opportunity to inspect and test the odorized propane; provided, however, the Buyer will not be obligated to retain such odorized propane beyond ten Days following the Product Rejection Notice.
 If the rejected odorized propane is unloaded by the Buyer prior to the expiration of the ten Day period, then Seller shall have no liability for any defect in the quality of odorized propane, and the odorized propane will be deemed accepted.
 If the Seller does not take possession of the rejected odorized propane within the referenced ten Day period, the Buyer will be entitled to dispose of the rejected odorized propane at the Seller’s cost and expense (provided such costs and expenses are reasonably incurred).
-If it is established that the delivered odorized propane is properly odorized pursuant to the specification in the Transaction or Applicable Law if no specification is included in the Transaction, Buyer shall be responsible for damages resulting from its wrongful rejection.
+If it is established that the delivered odorized propane is properly odorized pursuant to the specification in the Transaction or Applicable Law if no specification is included in the Transaction, Buyer shall be responsible for damages resulting from its wrongful rejection. .[this section is almost identical to §5.3.